zzgsdddz/FACT2023/README.md

 # Reproduction of "Post-hoc Concept Bottleneck Models"

-This is the joint work of [Mert Yuksekgonul](https://cs.stanford.edu/~merty), [Maggie Wang](https://www.linkedin.com/in/maggie-wang-038b55194/), and [James Zou](https://www.james-zou.com/).

-Here is an overview of our work, and you can find more in our [Preprint](https://arxiv.org/abs/2205.15480) (soon to be updated).
+We are reproducing the results of (https://arxiv.org/abs/2205.15480) and adding our own extension to the audio domain.
+Large parts of our code are taken directly from the authors and can be found at: (https://github.com/mertyg/post-hoc-cbm).

 ![Overview](./assets/overview.png)